orphefs/mood-recording-app/README.md

 This app follows a very simple structure:

-- `src`: This folder is the main container of all the code inside the application.
 - `assets`: Asset folder to store all images, vectors, etc.
 - `components`: Folder to store any common component that is used through the app
 - `screens`: Folder to store screens used through the app
 - `config`: Folder to store various global configuration files
-  - `App.js`: Main component that starts your whole app.
+- `App.js`: Main component that starts the whole app.
-  - `index.js`: Entry point of your application as per React-Native standards.
+- `index.js`: Entry point of the application as per React-Native standards.

 ## Installation